Skip to main content

 In tests

-If the state is not as expected, the waitCondition method will time out, throwing an exception, and failing the test.
+If the state never matches, waitCondition will eventually time out, throw an exception, and fail the test.